liangzifei/MRH-Net/README.md

 # Testing
 # Prepare your own data

-- In training data preparison, please replace the training analyze images by your own dMRI data.
+- In training data preparison(MRH_trainingG.m), please replace the training analyze images by your own dMRI data.
 ```
   from (default):
    %dwi2000 is the diffusion data scanned from b=2000